zdevito/zdevito.github.io/_posts/2022-07-27-cuda-core-dumps.markdown

 Generate the core dump
 =====================

 Set `CUDA_ENABLE_COREDUMP_ON_EXCEPTION=1` on the process that has the fault.
-When the fault occurs it will produce a core dump file `cudacoredump.4922.od.fbinfra.net.835752.1658811339`.
+When the fault occurs it will produce a core dump file `cudacoredump.hostname.pid`.

 Use cuda-gdb to open the core dump
 ==================================

     $ /usr/local/cuda/bin/cuda-gdb
-    (cuda-gdb) target cudacore /tmp/cudacoredump.835752.1658811339
+    (cuda-gdb) target cudacore /tmp/cudacoredump.hostname.pid
-    Opening GPU coredump: /tmp/cudacoredump.835752.1658811339
+    Opening GPU coredump: /tmp/cudacoredump.hostname.pid

 It should report some information about where the fault happened: